cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/git.rst

   nothing added to commit but untracked files present (use "git add" to track)

-There is a lot of information here but the key pertinant point is the ``Untracked files`` heading which lists all files that git sees exist but whose changes are not being tracked.
+There is a lot of information here but the key pertinant point is the ``Untracked files`` heading which lists all files that git sees but whose changes are not being tracked.
 There is also the helpful hint ``use "git add <file>..."`` indicating a possible next step.
 Let us do so::